GentleClash/chatgpt_chat_export/README.md

 # ChatGPT Chat Exporter
 **_Yet Another Extension Nobody Asked For._**

-So, you’re here because you decided you absolutely *must* export your ChatGPT conversation history in JSON format.
-Why?
-Nobody knows.
-You do you.
 It’s not like ChatGPT doesn’t already offer a perfectly good way to download your data.
-Who am I to judge?

 ## Why Use This Extension?
-Not sure
+Not sure, maybe it does what name says.
 ## Features (If You Can Call Them That)
-- Exports ChatGPT conversations in **JSON** format, because *why not?*
+- Exports ChatGPT conversations in ~~**JSON**~~ multiple formats, because *why not?*
 - Minimalist design.
 (We’re just pretending this was intentional.)
-- Icons that are way cooler than the functionality of the extension itself.
+- Icons that are way cooler than the functionality of the extension itself. (icons source: openai)

 ![a big picture showing small chat export button](static/export.png)